 The J.A.
 Douglas McCurdy Sydney Airport is your Cape Breton Island Gateway!
-Whether visiting family, following your vacation dreams, golfing our world class courses, or travelling for business ~ The J.A.
-Douglas McCurdy Sydney Airport is your Cape Breton Island Gateway, connecting you to the world with convenient one stop connections through Toronto, Halifax and seasonally over Montreal.
+Whether visiting family, following your vacation dreams to Cape Breton, golfing our world class courses, or travelling for business ~ The J.A.
+Douglas McCurdy Sydney Airport is your Cape Breton Island Gateway, connecting you to the world with convenient non-stop flights to Toronto, Montreal and Halifax and from there connections to practically anywhere.
 The world awaits!

 The J.A.
 Douglas McCurdy Sydney Airport is about a 20 minute drive from the Sydney downtown business district and is a short driving distance to other parts of Cape Breton Island.
 Commercial passenger service provided by Air Canada and WestJet with worldwide connections.